Reproducibility and variability in commercial SiC MOSFETs at deep-cryogenic temperatures: Results

 \subsection{Device Drift and Training}

 We now turn to discuss significant instability in the device characteristics, which rendered necessary the establishment of a device training protocol prior to collection of the statistical datasets discussed so far.
 In Fig.~\ref{fig:time}(a), we show a significant $I_\textup{DS}$ drift when the device is left idle at the $g_\textup{m}^\textup{max}$ operation point.
 For all three representative temperatures examined, we observe an initial rapid current drop followed by a slower leveling off.
-We argue that this behavior is consistent with the dynamics of oxide-trap charging often reported for SiC MOSFETs~\cite{lelis2014basic}.
+We argue that this behaviour is consistent with the dynamics of oxide-trap charging often reported for SiC MOSFETs~\cite{lelis2014basic}.
 To model this effect, we fit the experimental data to a double exponential decay function and extract two time constants relevant to the initial fast current drop ($\tau_1$) and the slower saturation ($\tau_2$).
-As shown in the insert of Fig.~\ref{fig:time}(a), although the two constants differ by approximately an order of magnitude, both decrease with decreasing temperature.
+As shown in the insert of Fig.~\ref{fig:time}(a), although the two constants differ by approximately an order of magnitude, both decrease with decreasing temperature (see also Table~\ref{tab:tau_table} in Appendix to confirm that the uncertainty of each time constant is small compared to the magnitude of the temperature dependence).
 This suggests that both processes responsible for the drift are increasingly fast in reaching steady states of operation the lower the temperature.
 Our observations are qualitatively in line with two oxide-trap charging mechanisms, one occurring rapidly because located at the semiconductor-oxide interface, and another one happening more slowly because located deeper into the oxide layer~\cite{LELIS201832}.
 Both processes can be accelerated by reducing random thermal fluctuations, which, in turn, makes the gate electrostatics more efficient in attracting and trapping electrons at the oxide.\\ As shown in Fig.~\ref{fig:time}(a), it would have taken an impractically long time to wait for the current to reach a saturation point before collecting statistics.
-Hence, we implemented a protocol to accelerate the processes of oxide trapping, which we refer to as device training (also known as gate-bias stressing).
+Hence, we implemented a protocol to accelerate the processes of interface and oxide trapping, which we refer to as device training (also known as gate-bias stressing)~\cite{shen2022time}.
 In Fig.~\ref{fig:time}(b), we plot the maximum value of current reached during a training run ($I_\textup{Sat}$) as a function of the number of consecutive runs performed at $T=0.65$~K. Each run lasts approximately $165$~s and is defined as a forward gate sweep followed by a reverse gate sweep which take the transistor from the OFF state to the ON saturation state and back.
 It is evident that through the training procedure the transport characteristics undergoes an initial ramp-up stage followed by a leveling off of the maximum current value after a critical amount of time, which we call the cumulative training time ($t_\textup{tr}$).
-This time is observed to depend on $V_\textup{DS}$ and can be reduced by running the protocol at higher voltages, as depicted in the inset of Fig.~\ref{fig:time}(b).
-We applied this training protocol prior to the acquisition of IV characteristics every time the experimental temperature was modified.
+For $t> t_\textup{tr}$, no further dependence of the IV characteristics on measurement run is observed, which indicates that our parameter extraction method is not affected by device degradation (see also Fig.~\ref{fig:Param_VS_Repeat} in Appendix).
+As depicted in the inset of Fig.~\ref{fig:time}(b), $t_\textup{tr}$ depends on $V_\textup{DS}$ and can be reduced by running the protocol at higher voltages.
+We apply this training protocol prior to the acquisition of IV characteristics every time the experimental temperature was modified at the lower end of the temperature range ($T\leq15~$K).
+At higher temperatures, the requirement for device training is less stringent.